So far 2020 has been a striking year when it comes to Data Science.

 Brainster: What does your workday look like?
 What are you currently working on?

 Kiril: I am currently committed to several projects.
 I work as a Machine Learning Engineer at Symphony.is where I am surrounded by wonderful people and a pleasant community daily.
 I am also writing several scientific papers to be published soon that are in line with my postgraduate studies.
 Also, I am working on my own “start-up” application with another friend, which fully uses AI and should be released very soon for iOS.
-Sounds too much, but if time is planned properly, it can be done.
+That sounds too much, but if time is planned properly, it can be done.

 Brainster: In most digital skills, things change around the clock.
 In digital marketing, for example, a small change in Facebook’s algorithm is enough to make your whole strategy fall apart.
 What is the case in ML and Data Science?
 Tensor Flow 2.0 was received with applause, but do “updates” sometimes cause you problems?